 Scaled development of graphene membranes and development of a demonstration laboratory purification device for commercial trials

 CSIRO has invented a novel membrane using their patented form of graphene, called GraphAir.
 This membrane has been shown to produce pure water at a reduced cost compared to established technology.
-GraphAir’s competitive advantage is that it is an anti-fouling, anti-scaling, long-lasting, high-flux graphene membrane used in membrane distillation devices to produce purified water in 1-2 steps compared to 6-10 steps in conventional systems.
+GraphAir’s competitive advantage is that it is a long-lasting and high-flux membrane used in membrane distillation devices to produce purified water in 1-2 steps compared to 6-10 steps in conventional systems.
 Furthermore, GraphAir has been able to remove from water dissolved NaCl, metal salts, detergents, mineral oils, acids, alkalines, mine tailings, and per-/poly-fluoroalkyl (PFAS) chemicals.

-Currently GraphAir has been demonstrated at laboratory scale and is capable of producing 0.5 L/day of pure water from 10 cm2 of membrane.
-Over the course of this project the GraphAir production will be scaled to 500 cm2/day and a demonstration GraphAir water purification device will be developed which will be able to produce commercially significant volumes (50 L/day) of purified water.
+Over the course of this SIEF EDP Project the GraphAir membrane production has been scaled to a rate of 880 cm2/day (88x increase) with a 97% reduction in costs.
+A demonstration GraphAir water purification device has been developed which is able to produce commercially significant volumes (50 L/day) of purified water.

-A GraphAir-based water purification device is expected to find use in the production of laboratory water (a $US 10.3 billion market growing at 10% per year), and eventually in other water purification markets such as semiconductor water, biopharma water, waste water treatment and remote potable water.
-It has the potential to not only create economic value but also significant social and environmental impact for Australia.
-GraphAir has attracted interest from industry players and water authorities.
+A GraphAir-based water purification device is expected to find use in the production of laboratory water (a $US 10.3 billion market growing at 10% per year).
+Discussions remain ongoing with two major players in the laboratory water segment.
+Other water purification markets such as semiconductor water, biopharma water, wastewater treatment and remote potable water remain active opportunities.
+Discussions regarding more technology evaluation trials are occurring in the areas of brine management, pharmaceutical grade water, mineral recovery and mine wastewater.
+These economically viable opportunities which have developed throughout the SIEF EDP Project demonstrate this technology could also create significant social and environmental impact for Australia.